ananya2407/ananya2407/README.md

 ### Hi there, I'm Ananya Sajwan <img src="https://github.com/ananya2407/ananya2407/blob/main/Assets/Hi.gif" width="22px">
 ---

 I'm a Computer Science Engineering graduate from Vellore Institute of Technology, Chennai with interests in Machine Learning and Data Analytics.
-I am currently working as a Business Analyst at PharmEasy.
+I am currently working as a Senior Business Analyst at PharmEasy.
 I have actively participated and won several hackathons and business competitions and look forward to collaborating with people with similar interests.
 <br />

 <br />